Dr. Clāra Ly-Le of EloQ Communications tells us about her boutique public relations & marketing agency.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Dr. Clāra Ly-Le: We don’t apply any digital tools or applications to manage customer relations.
 Our agency has a dedicated account management team to take charge of customer relations and project management.
 A few years ago, our agency had a multitasking structure.
-Our executives would both conduct client services and executed a campaign.
-But later, the internal team was divided into ‘account management’ and ‘PR & communications’ divisions to manage our on-going campaigns more effectively.
+Our executives would both conduct client services and execute a campaign.
+But later, the internal team was divided into ‘account management’ and ‘PR & communications’ divisions to manage our ongoing campaigns more effectively.
 This structure allows EloQ to keep a close distance to our clients and their industry.
-As a result, the account executives can act as EloQ’s representative in front of our clients and also as the clients’ representatives in front of our internal team.
+As a result, the account executives can act as EloQ’s representatives in front of our clients and also as the clients’ representatives in front of our internal team.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Dr. Clāra Ly-Le: No. Fortunately, our agency does not have to apply for a governmental grant to sustain the company during the pandemic.